SysKitTeam/docs-point/releases/cloud/point-2024-12-03-release-note.md

 * **Extension Attributes** can now be added to relevant reports by checking the Settings > General > Extension Attributes box.
   * Selecting the checkbox adds extension attributes from Entra ID to relevant reports.
+    * Extension Attributes columns are available on the **Users with Privileged Access report**, with additional reports to be added in upcoming Point versions.

 * **Improved the functionality** when completing Inactive Workspace tasks.
-  * Workspaces with a completed review within an active task are now grayed out and placed at the bottom of the task with Completed stated where the button had previously been.
+  * Workspaces with a completed review within an active task are now grayed out and placed at the bottom of the task with the Completed state displayed where the button had previously been.

 * **Various improvements, including UX and UI fixes, are available**.